It’s not unusual for employees to get worn-out working five days a week (sometimes more), month after month.

 What Vacation Policies Are All About

 Whether you decide to give your employees regulated paid time off or an unlimited time-off policy, the most important thing to remember is to establish ground rules that are clear and fair to everyone.
-Creating and communicating an absence policy will support this.
+Creating and communicating an absence policy with a robust leave planner will support this.

 Also, make sure that your employees are part of the decision-making process.
 Keep in mind that the right balance for a vacation policy should be decided by all, not just upper management.